AdesisNetlife/authrc/README.md

 In some scenarios you need to have different authentication credentials for the same `hostname`, for example if there are a couple of services running in different ports.

-In order to prevent incorrect use of authentication credentials for incorrect network resources, it is recommended to define the `host` value in the more explicit way as possible in order to prevent issues when the `host` matching algorithm tries to discover the appropriated credentials in your `authrc` file.
+In order to prevent incorrect use of authentication credentials for bad network resources, it is recommended to define the `host` value in the more explicit way as possible in order to prevent issues when the `host` matching algorithm tries to discover the appropriated credentials in your `authrc` file.